Git-Coder3112/CrashScope/readme.md

 Superior performance compared to traditional machine learning models Particularly strong results in predicting high severity crash cases

-For detailed results, refer to the evaluation notebooks in the notebooks/ directory.
 🔬 Model Architecture

 The hybrid GNN-LSTM architecture consists of: